pachecodt/CovidChatbot/README.md

 ### Information
 This project was designed to answer questions regarding COVID.
-Information base used: [WHO](https://www.who.int/) (World Health Organization).
+Information source: [WHO](https://www.who.int/) (World Health Organization).

 Many people don't have up-to-date information about covid.
 In this case they can chat with this bot as if they would to a close friend.
 You can see a sample conversation in the image below:

-You can ask as many questions as you'd like, and whichever ones you want.
+You can ask as many questions as you like, and whichever ones you want.

 If there is not a high probability of identification with the created model, the bot will inform that it could not understand what the person said or to ask the question in a different way or with others words.